-All the themes are highlighted and Texas lies above counties so you cannot see the counties theme.
+The display should look something like the above.
+Depending on the order in which themes were added the Texas theme may lie above the counties theme so you cannot see the counties theme.
 Click on the List by Drawing Order button in the Table of Contents page: